-1. MATHEMATICAL FORMULATION OF THE PROBLEM 1.1 Literature Survey
+1.1.
+Literature Survey

-Linear stability theory is widely used in order to analyse the behaviour of fluid flows (see, for example, [9], [11], [52] and [60]).
-In many engineering applications of fluid mechanics the transverse length scale of the flow is much larger than water depth.
+Linear stability theory is widely used in order to analyse the behaviour of fluid flows ([9], [11], [49] and [55]).
+In many engineering applications of fluid mechanics, the transverse length scale of the flow is much larger than water depth.
 Such flows are usually referred to as "shallow flows".
 Curved shallow mixing layers are of a particular interest (flows in compound and composite channels and flows at river junctions represent typical examples of shallow mixing layers).
-Methods of analysis of shallow mixing layers include experimental investigation, numerical modelling and stability analysis [41].
-Experimental investigation of shallow mixing layers is conducted in many papers (see, for example, [6], [64] and [65]).
+Methods of analysis of shallow mixing layers include experimental investigation, numerical modelling and stability analysis [39].
+Experimental investigation of shallow mixing layers is conducted in many papers (see, for example, [6], [59] and [60]).
 It is shown in these papers that bottom friction plays an important role in suppressing perturbations.
-In addition, the rate of growth of the mixing layer is also reduced in comparison with the case of free mixing layers.

-Linear stability analysis of shallow flows is performed in [5], [7], [33], [43], [46] and [57].
-Rigid-lid assumption is used in [7] to determine the critical values of the bed friction number for wake flows and mixing layers.
-The applicability of the rigid-lid assumption to the stability analyses of shallow flows is analysed in [33], where it is shown that for small Froude numbers the error in using the rigid-lid assumption is quite small.
-The effect of Froude number of the stability of shallow mixing layers in compound and composite channels is studied in [43].
-Theoretical results and numerical computations presented in [5], [7], [33], [43], [46] and [57] confirm experimental observations: the bed friction number stabilizes the flow and reduces the growth of a mixing layer.
+Linear stability analysis of shallow flows is performed in [5], [7], [32], [41], [43] and [52].
+Rigid-lid assumption is used in [7] (water depth is assumed to be constant) to determine the critical values of the bed friction number for wake flows and mixing layers.
+The applicability of the rigid-lid assumption to the stability analyses of shallow flows is analysed in [32], where it is shown that for small Froude numbers the error in using the rigid-lid assumption is quite small.
+The effect of Froude number of the stability of shallow mixing layers in compound and composite channels is studied in [41].
+Theoretical results and numerical computations presented in [5], [7], [32], [41], [43] and [52] confirm experimental observations: the bed friction number stabilizes the flow and reduces the growth of a mixing layer.

 Centrifugal instability can also occur in shallow mixing layers.
-The effect of small curvature of the stability of free mixing layers is investigated in [35], [40] and [53].
-It is shown in [53] that curvature has a stabilizing effect on a stably curved mixing layer and destabilizing effect on unstably curved mixing layer.
+The effect of small curvature of the stability of free mixing layers is investigated in [34], [38] and [50].
+It is shown in [50] that curvature has a stabilizing effect on a stably curved mixing layer and destabilizing effect on an unstably curved mixing layer.

 Linear stability analysis can be used to determine how a particular flow becomes unstable.
 Critical values of the parameters (for example, critical bed friction number, critical wave number and so on) are also estimated from the linear stability theory.
 Development of instability above the threshold cannot be analysed by linear theory.
-Weakly nonlinear theories [36], [62] are used in order to construct an amplitude evolution equation for the most unstable mode.
-These theories are based on the method of multiple scales [42] and are applicable if the flow is unstable but the value of the parameter (for example, Reynolds number for channel flows or bed friction number for shallow flows) is close to the critical value.
-In this case the growth rate of unstable perturbation is small and one can hope to analyse the development of instability by means of relatively simple evolution equations.
-Such an approach is used in [62] for plane Poiseuille flow, in [2] and [49] in order to analyse instability of waves generated by wind and in [30], [33], [45], [46] and [55] for shallow wake flows.
+Weakly nonlinear theories [35], [57] are used in order to construct an amplitude evolution equation for the most unstable mode.
+These theories are based on the method of multiple scales [40] and are applicable if the flow is unstable but the value of the parameter (for example, Reynolds number or bed friction number for shallow flows) is close to the critical value.
+In this case, the growth rate of unstable perturbation is small and one can hope to analyse the development of instability by means of relatively simple evolution equations.
+Such an approach is used in [57] for plane Poiseuille flow, in [2] and [46] in order to analyse instability of waves generated by wind and in [29], [32], [42], [43] and [51] for shallow wake flows.
 In fact, amplitude equations are used in the literature in two ways.
 First, a particular form of the evolution equation is selected a priori and the coefficients of the equation are estimated from experimental data.
 Then the equation with estimated coefficients is used to model the phenomenon of interest.
 Second, one can actually derive an evolution equation from the equations of motion.
-This approach is used in [46], [62], [2], [30] and [47] where it is shown that for two-dimensional cases the evolution equation is the complex Ginzbrug-Landau equation.
+This approach is used in [2], [29], [43], [44], [47], [53], [56] and [57] where it is shown that for twodimensional cases the evolution equation is the complex Ginzbrug-Landau equation.